First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Related work

 \section{Related work}

 \textbf{Grasp Planning as Optimization} Papers in this category model grasping as an optimization problem and typically use a gradient-based solver to solve it, but not always~\cite{ciocarlie-ijrr2009-eigengrasp, chen-2018-pSDF}.
-The metric to optimize over is either analytical~\cite{russ2018isrr, miller-icra99-force-wrench-space, ciocarlie-ijrr2009-eigengrasp, suarez-2009tro-contact-regions, suarez-2011ijrr-synthesizing-grasps, zheng-2005ijrr-force-closure-uncertainty, hang-tro2016-hierarchical-fingertip-space, siddiqui-frontiers2021-bayesian-exploration, dinesh-rss2020-deep-differentiable-planner} or learned~\cite{lu-isrr2017-grasp-inference, lu-ral2019-grasp-type, lu-ram2020-MultiFingeredGP,lu-iros2020-active-grasp,vandermerwe-icra2020-reconstruction-grasping, matak-ral23-precision-grasps, weng-icra23-ngdf}.
+The metric to optimize over is either analytical~\cite{russ2018isrr, miller-icra99-force-wrench-space, ciocarlie-ijrr2009-eigengrasp, suarez-2009tro-contact-regions, suarez-2011ijrr-synthesizing-grasps, zheng-2005ijrr-force-closure-uncertainty, hang-tro2016-hierarchical-fingertip-space, siddiqui-frontiers2021-bayesian-exploration, dinesh-rss2020-deep-differentiable-planner, Maranci2024TaskOrientedGrasp, Deng2021AdaptivePlanningGrasping} or learned~\cite{lu-isrr2017-grasp-inference, lu-ral2019-grasp-type, lu-ram2020-MultiFingeredGP,lu-iros2020-active-grasp,vandermerwe-icra2020-reconstruction-grasping, matak-ral23-precision-grasps, weng-icra23-ngdf}.
 While these approaches are reliable and achieve remarkable success rates, they require solving several optimizations which can be time-consuming and are sensitive to initialization.

 \textbf{Grasping as Regression} As an alternative to optimization-based approaches, researchers have proposed approaches that generate target grasps directly without running an optimization.
-This prediction would typically be an end-effector pose in object frame.
-When it comes to grippers, Redmon et al.~\cite{redmon-icra2015-real-time-grasp} reduce grasping to a computer vision problem by generating oriented bounding boxes for grasps in 2D images.
-Sundermeyer et al.~\cite{arsalan-icra2021-contact-graspnet} use point cloud as input and generate 6 DoF grasps for 2048 farthest points on the pointcloud.
-Then, the grasps are filtered and the most promising grasp is executed.
-More recently, \cite{fuxin-icra23-generative-grasping} present a similar approach where they generate a grasp pose in real-time for every point on the pointcloud, and show how to optionally leverage multiple successive point clouds from a video.
-Urain et al.~\cite{urain-se3-diffusionfields-icra23} demonstrate an approach to generate trajectories to grasp objects by leveraging diffusion models.
+Redmon et al.~\cite{redmon-icra2015-real-time-grasp} reduce grasping to a computer vision problem by generating bounding boxes.
+Sundermeyer et al.~\cite{arsalan-icra2021-contact-graspnet} use point cloud as input and generate 6 DoF grasps, followed by execution of the most promising grasp.
+More recently, \cite{fuxin-icra23-generative-grasping} present an approach where they generate a grasp pose in real-time.
+Urain et al.~\cite{urain-se3-diffusionfields-icra23} generate trajectories to grasp objects by leveraging diffusion models.
 Fang et al.~\cite{fang-anygrasp-tro2023} learn a model using real-world data on a bin picking task.
-They implicitly learn objects' center of gravity and collision avoidance through the training process.
-Finally, Xu et al.~\cite{xu-ral21-keypoint-detection} show that adding keypoint detections to a deep network affordance segmentation pipeline leads to better results over segmentation-only methods.
+Finally, Xu et al.~\cite{xu-ral21-keypoint-detection} propose adding keypoint detections to a deep network affordance segmentation pipeline.